-- to ensure that the commissioning procedures comply with the appropriate rules and regulations for safety (including radiological protection, nuclear safety and protection of environment); - to ensure that the systems are commissioned safely and to confirm that the written operating procedures are adequate; - to implement all tests in the commissioning programme, including repeat testing of the systems that have been commissioned initially as partially installed; - to make suitable arrangements for testing and maintaining systems (particularly safety related items) for which responsibility has been accepted; - to direct the operation of systems in the commissioning programme and to provide inputs for updating operational flow sheets, operating and maintenance instructions and procedures based on the commissioning experience; - to issue commissioning reports on tests; - to ensure that a procedure is in place to control the calibration of test and measurement equipment; - to establish a procedure to ensure that all participants in the commissioning process are suitably qualified and experienced; - to ensure the configuration management, maintaining the consistency between asbuilt drawings and procedures and physical configuration and the design requirements; - to ensure that design changes are requested, reviewed, implemented and re-tested when design criteria are not met or when they fall short; - to establish a procedure for controlling temporary changes to plant and equipment; - to issue test certificates and stage completion certificates or their equivalent; - to provide up to date baseline information to the operating group and the operating organization; - to report to the operating organization any deficiency detected in commissioning tests in order that corrective actions can be taken; - to maintain a record of limiting conditions in commissioning; - to ensure that plant performance is in accordance with the design intent, including all aspects of radiological protection and safety and environment; - to document that the commissioning programme has been satisfactorily completed; - to transfer the responsibility for operation of the commissioned systems and/or plant to the operating group using a system of relevant documents;
+- \\\\\to issue commissioning reports on tests; - to ensure that safety related test results have been approved by the regulatory body - to ensure that a process is in place to control the calibration of test and measurement equipment to ensure that a procedure is in place to control the calibration of test and measurement equipment; - to establish a procedure to ensure that all participants in the commissioning process are suitably qualified and experienced; - to ensure the configuration control maintaining the consistency between the physical state of the installation and the test procedures and design requirements.

+Any discrepancy shall be reported to the relevant parties to ensure the configuration management, maintaining the consistency between as built drawings and procedures and physical configuration and the design requirements; - to ensure that design changes are requested, reviewed, implemented and re-tested when design criteria are not met or when they fall short; - to establish a procedure and implement a system for controlling, recording and communicating temporary changes to plant and equipment; - to issue test certificates and stage completion certificates or their equivalent; - to provide up to date baseline information to the operating group and the operating organization; - to report to the operating organization any deficiency detected in commissioning tests in order that corrective actions can be taken;

+to maintain a record of limiting conditions in commissioning and ensure tests to be performed do not exceed these conditions;

+- to ensure that plant performance is in accordance with the design intent, including all aspects of radiological and environmental protection, nuclear, and safety industrial- and fire and safety, environment; - to document that the commissioning programme has been satisfactorily completed; - to transfer the responsibility for operation and maintenance of the for commissioned systems and/or plant to the operating group using a system of relevant documents; - to establish and implement procedures that ensure the orderly transfer of responsibilities for structures, systems and components from the construction

+Formatted: Indent: Left: 1.9 cm, First line: 0.1 cm

+Formatted: Font: 12 pt, English (U.K.)

-- to establish and implement procedures that ensure the orderly transfer of responsibilities for structures, systems and components from the construction group to the commissioning group and from the commissioning group to the operating group; - to ensure that an opportunity is provided for operating personnel to gain plant experience, typically by utilizing the appropriate personnel, as necessary, for commissioning activities; - to establish procedures for analysing the results of tests; and - to resolve any deviation detected and producing test reports;
+- group to the commissioning group and from the commissioning group to the operating group; - to ensure that an opportunity is provided for operating personnel to gain plant experience, typically by utilizing the appropriate personnel, as necessary, for commissioning activities; - to establish procedures for analysing the results of tests; and - to ensure that any deviations detected are recorded, resolved and documented to resolve any deviation detected and producing test reports; - to record all the commissioning feedback experience - to establish a procedure in order to compile the lessons learnt from commissioning activities, to draw conclusions and related corrective actions